 - Arrange your kitchen for easy use.
 Group equipment and utensils near the area where they are most often used.

-- Make meal plans flexible so they can be switched around as needed, such as when you run out of an item or a food is on sale.
+- Make meal plans flexible so they can be switched around as needed, such as when you run out of an item, or food is on sale.

 - Involve family members as much as possible, because fixing meals can be fun for everyone.
-Let your children help to plan and prepare one meal a week.
+Allow your children to help plan and prepare one meal a week.
 They are more likely to try new foods if they help select and prepare them.

 - Post your meal plan on the refrigerator, along with a schedule of family members’ activities that may interfere with meal preparation.

-- Plan meals that include a variety of foods so that your family is more likely to get all the nutrients needed each day.
+- Plan meals that include a variety of foods so that your family is more likely to obtain all the nutrients needed each day.

 - Serve a balance of family favorites and new recipes.

-- Don’t serve a food twice in the same day.
+- Try not to serve the same food twice in the same day.

-- Cook with a friend and trade meals.
+- Consider cooking with a friend and trading meals.

-Healthy foods provide more value for the money.
-Develop healthy meals and snacks for you and your family according to MyPyramid, USDA’s latest food guide pyramid.
+Healthy foods provide more value for your money.
+Develop healthy meals and snacks for you and your family, according to MyPlate, USDA’s latest food guide pyramid.
 It shows that foods from all groups are needed daily for good health.